Dylan-Bon/ph_ne/README.txt

 A stock ordering/management system that produces invoices upon a new 'sale'.
+Utilises Swing (GUI) and iText library (exporting stock report to PDF).
 This was developed for my Graded Unit 2 project during the second year of my studies.
 The project is unfinished due to being developed alongside other modules and to a strict time constraint.